Turfjs/turf/README.md

 ###aggregate

 Takes a set of polygons, a set of points, and an array of aggregations, then perform them.
-Sum, average, min, max, and deviation are  supported.
+Sum, average, count, min, max, and deviation are  supported.

 ```javascript
 var t = require('turf')